Shirley Frimpong-Manso: Career

 Frimpong-Manso is from Kwahu Pepease in the Eastern Region of Ghana.
 As a child she organized plays, which "felt a lot more fun than playing with sand and dolls".
 She graduated in 2000 from the National Film and Television Institute popularly known as NAFTI in Ghana and worked as a presenter at Radio Gold, a private station in Accra, and then went on to start Sparrow Productions in 2003.

+She is the founder and CEO of Sparrow Productions, a film, television and advertising production company.
+She won Best Director at the 6th Africa Movie Academy Awards.
+Frimpong-Manso is also a principal of Sparrow Station, a video streaming service for African entertainment from Sparrow and other African film producers.
+In 2013, she was ranked the 48th most influential person in Ghana according to E.tv Ghana.